People's Liberation Army: Establishment of the People's Republic of China

-Modernization and conflicts

-During the 1950s, the PLA with Soviet assistance began to transform itself from a peasant army into a modern one.
+In the PRC's early years, the PLA was a dominant foreign policy institution in the country.
 Since 1949, China has used nine different military strategies, which the PLA calls "strategic guidelines".
 The most important came in 1956, 1980, and 1993.
-Part of this process was the reorganization that created thirteen military regions in 1955.
-The PLA also contained many former National Revolutionary Army units and generals who had defected to the PLA.

 In November 1950, some units of the PLA under the name of the People's Volunteer Army intervened in the Korean War as United Nations forces under General Douglas MacArthur approached the Yalu River.
 Under the weight of this offensive, Chinese forces drove MacArthur's forces out of North Korea and captured Seoul, but were subsequently pushed back south of Pyongyang north of the 38th Parallel.
 The war also catalyzed the rapid modernization of the PLAAF.

-In 1962, the PLA ground force also fought India in the Sino-Indian War, achieving limited objectives.
+In 1962, the PLA Ground Force also fought India in the Sino-Indian War.
 In a series of border clashes in 1967 with Indian troops, the PLA suffered heavy numerical and tactical losses.

 Before the Cultural Revolution, military region commanders tended to remain in their posts for long periods.
-As the PLA took a stronger role in politics, this began to be seen as somewhat of a threat to the CCP's (or, at least, civilian) control of the military.
 The longest-serving military region commanders were Xu Shiyou in the Nanjing Military Region (1954–74), Yang Dezhi in the Jinan Military Region (1958–74), Chen Xilian in the Shenyang Military Region (1959–73), and Han Xianchu in the Fuzhou Military Region (1960–74).
 In the early days of the Cultural Revolution, the PLA abandoned the use of the military ranks that it had adopted in 1955.
+The Central Military Commission had deemed that ranks were an expression of bourgeois right and hierarchy which led to individualist attitudes, inequality, and a sense of disunity.